 As the external nodes are able to detect surfaces, some external nodes should be generated inside the mesh in order to segment the inner holes.
-The straightforward solution is the transformation of several internal nodes into external nodes inside the mesh, the socalled hole nodes.
-These internal nodes must be over background inside the inner holes, that is, they must be wrongly located.
+The straightforward solution is the transformation of several internal nodes into external nodes inside the mesh, the so called hole nodes.
+These internal nodes must be over background inside the inner holes, this is, they must be wrongly located.

 Since the energy of an internal node reaches a minimum when the node is inside the objects, a high energy value represents an internal node not correctly located.
-Using the Tchebycheff's inequality, an internal node will be wrongly located if its energy value, E(r, s, t), verifies that where $\mu_E$ and $\sigma_E$ represent the average and the standard deviation of the total energy, i.e., the sum of the internal and external energies of the set of internal nodes.
-Using this equation, we consider that the 89% of the internal nodes should be correctly located.
+Using the Tchebycheff's inequality, an internal node will be wrongly located if its energy value, E(r,s,t), verifies that: